fishcus/KAP-manual/en/installation/config/configuration.en.md

 * **kylin.security.profile**

   Kyligence Enterprise instance security profile is specified by this property.
 Optional values include **ldap** and **testing**, among them **testing** is the default one which means testing account enabled.
 You can alter its value to plug into existing enterprise authentication systems, such as **ldap**.
 For more information, refer to section [Security and Access Control](../../security/README.md).

+* **kylin.security.job-list-visible-for-query-enabled**

+  This property specifies whether query user could see the job list in current project.
+The default value is *false*, which means only operation user could see the job list in current project.
+When this property is set to *true* , query user could see the job list in the current project.
+This configuration can be overridden at **project** level.

+* **kylin.security.allow-non-admin-generate-job-diag-package**

+  This property specifies Kyligence Enterprise's query user could generate job diagnostic package.
+The default value is *false*.
+When this property and *kylin.security.job-list-visible-for-query-enabled* set to *true* at the same time, query, operation, and project-admin user could generate job diagnostic package in the current project.

 * **kylin.web.timezone**